Equations over Finite Monoids with Infinite Promises: Background

-This result implies that the maximal subgroup containing an idempotent element $d\in S$ is precisely its $\sim$-class.
-Additionally, an element $s\in S$ belongs to a subgroup if, and only if, $s\sim d$ for some idempotent element $d$.
-We call such an element $a$ \emph{regular},\footnote{In the literature, regular elements $a$ in a semigroup $\alg S$ are those for which there exist some other element $b\in \alg S$ satisfying $aba=a$ (e.g., \cite{howie1995fundamentals}).
-Our notion of regularity is less general.} and write $a^{-1}$ for its inverse in the maximal subgroup $s$ belongs to.
-Equivalently, $a^{-1}$ is the only element satisfying $aa^{-1} = a^{-1}a$ together with $a^2 a^{-1} =a$ and $a^{-2} a = a^{-1}$, where we use $a^{-k}$ to denote $(a^{-1})^k$.\footnote{This notion of inverse is less general than the commonly adopted notion of inverse for semigroups, where it is only required that $aba=a$ and $bab=b$ (e.g., \cite{howie1995fundamentals}).
-In that setting inverses are not necessarily unique.} A set $S\subseteq M$ is called \emph{{{regular}}} if all its elements are {{regular}}, and in this situation we write $S^{-1}$ for the set $\{ \, a^{-1} \, \vert \, a\in S \, \}$.
+This result implies that the maximal subgroup containing an idempotent element $d\in S$ is precisely $H_d$.
+Additionally, an element $a\in S$ belongs to a subgroup if, and only if, $a \Hcal d$ for some idempotent element $d$.
+In this situation we say that $a$ is a \emph{group element} of $S$ and write $a^{-1}$ for its inverse in $H_a$.
+Equivalently, $a^{-1}$ is the only element satisfying $aa^{-1} = a^{-1}a$ together with $a^2 a^{-1} =a$ and $a^{-2} a = a^{-1}$, where we use $a^{-k}$ to denote $(a^{-1})^k$. \footnote{This notion of inverse is less general than the commonly adopted notion of inverse for semigroups, where it is only required that $aba=a$ and $bab=b$ (e.g., \cite{howie1995fundamentals}).
+In that setting inverses are not necessarily unique.} Given a set $S\subseteq M$ of group elements we write $S^{-1}$ for the set $\{ \, a^{-1} \, \vert \, a\in S \, \}$.